patclrk/upload-junk/README.md

 # upload-junk

-Because sometimes you need to upload junk and share it with people.
+Because sometimes you need to upload junk (and share your junk with others).

 This repo contains simple IaC to setup and teardown an S3 bucket.
 Bucket is public-read by default and can be modified in `tfvars`.